What is Termination of Contract? Examples and Reasons

 But terminating a contract can be tricky.
 You need to tackle these situations delicately to avoid burning bridges or facing harsher consequences.

-Keep reading to learn how to approach a termination of contract and the steps to follow to avoid the challenge altogether.
+Keep reading to learn how to approach a termination of contract and the steps to follow to avoid the challenge altogether — including the contract termination process steps, common reasons to terminate a contract, and the consequences of termination of contract.

 Reasons for Terminating a Contract

 Frustrations can build.
 It takes control and professionalism to handle a contract termination with grace.
 But you need legal grounds to terminate.
-So, before you throw in the towel, make sure that at least one of the following applies.
+So, before you throw in the towel, make sure that at least one of the following applies — these are the most common reasons to terminate a contract.

 1. Illegality